mojillo/FlutterNotes/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-To - Do List :
+To - Do List : Work in Progress half way through , will continue after some basics.

 Try  to change firebaseauth from login / register view to custom auth code .l one code in test is throwing wrong exception